Arthur151/ROMP/README.md

 - [Acknowledgement](#acknowledgement)

 ## News
-*2023/06/17: First release of TRACE's inference code.
-Please refer to this [instructions](simple_romp/trace2/README.md).*
+*2023/06/17: Release of TRACE's code.
+Please refer to this [instructions](simple_romp/trace2/README.md) for inference.*
 *2022/06/21: Training & evaluation code of BEV is released.
 Please update the [model_data](https://github.com/Arthur151/ROMP/releases/download/v1.1/model_data.zip).*
 *2022/05/16: simple-romp v1.0 is released to support tracking, calling in python, exporting bvh, and etc.*
 *2022/04/14: Inference code of BEV has been released in simple-romp v0.1.0.*